quinnwall/FlyFlix/getting-started-with-development.md

 3. Update the Trial class (`trial.py`).
 First, add new parameters that will be needed to initialize the 2 classes you created previously.
 Second, if the Trial class is created with those parameters, create a spatial temporal object with those parameters.
 This will then be used to create `open_loop_condition.py` and `closed_loop_condition.py`.
 These classes may need altered based on the needs of your stimulus (closed loop almost definetely will need updated).
 These conditions should then be added to `self.conditions` which is iterated through in the `trigger()` method.

 4. Update the `arena.js` class to import and initialize your stimulus class, add it to the scene, add it to `loop.updateables`, set `loggable` to `io`, and add it to the `DataExchanger` constructor.

+5. From there, follow instructions in the Implementing Existing Stimulus Guide to add it in an experiment.

 Additional information: In most branches of FlyFlix, vertical bars/panels are the only type of stimulus.
 Currently, only the starfield branch implements a second type.
 It may be helpful to work extending off of the starfield branch when implementing more stimulus for additional documentation and comparison.